 While I was constructing my translation of Mister Lee Brown's English sentence, I chose to use the word, caminar, as a noun just like an English gerund is a noun.
 When I say "gerund", I mean gerund in the English language sense of the term.
-While I was constructing my translation, I rejected caminando because I don't want a participle.
+While I was constructing my translation, I rejected the Spanish word, caminando, because I don't want a participle.
 I want a noun.
 And I don't know how to use caminando as a Spanish noun (I can't use it like English gerunds are used as nouns in English sentences.)

 Though you may see the term, gerund, erroneously translated as gerundio, there is no direct Spanish equivalent to an English gerund.
 I will say it again: There is no such thing as a spanish gerund.

 WHAT IS A GERUND?
 A gerund is an English verb form ending in -ing that functions in an English sentence as a noun.
 Although both the present participle and the gerund are formed by adding -ing to a verb, the participle does the job of an adjective while the gerund does the job of a noun.

 Infinitivo: The spanish infinitive is the basic, unconjugated form of a verb.
 This verb form, the infinitive (el infinitivo), oftentimes serves as the verb form that people point to when they call a verb by name.